 Auditing Your Filter List

-The easiest way to work on trimming the excess is to remove what should not be a filter in the first place.
+The easiest way to work on trimming the excess is to remove what should not be a Filter in the first place.

-- Event Details: If a filter is communicating any logistics of an event, then these details should instead be moved to the event’s description or perhaps collected in a custom field.
+- Event Details: If a Filter is communicating any logistics of an event, then these details should instead be moved to the event’s description or perhaps collected in a custom field.
 For example, things like “food provided,” “free parking” or “dog friendly” should be omitted.

-Once you’ve removed items that are not meant to be filters, your next step to focusing your list is to consolidate, consolidate and consolidate some more!
+Once you’ve removed items that are not meant to be Filters, your next step to focusing your list is to consolidate, consolidate and consolidate some more!

-- Child filters: In the same vein, child filters should only be used when absolutely necessary for the same purposes.
-By their very nature, child filters run a high risk of being too granular and not contributing to a positive user experience.
+- Child filters: Child Filters should only be used when absolutely necessary for the same purposes.
+By their very nature, Child Filters run a high risk of being too granular and not contributing to a positive user experience.

 - Yes/No Filters: Filters should never be formatted as a question/answer.
-For example, having a parent filter for “Open to the Public” and child filters for “yes” and “no.” In instances like these, the absence of “Open to the Public” and the presence of another audience filter like “Students” will be clear enough for your users.
+For example, having a Parent Filter for Open to the Public and Child Filters for Yes and No. In instances like these, the absence of Open to the Public and the presence of another Target Audience Filter like Students will be clear enough.

 Organizing Your Filters

-Now that you’ve reduced and consolidated your filters, you need to evaluate how they are grouped to ensure that they are easily identifiable and digestible.
-Your filter list should not consist of only an “Event Types” list that includes filters from a range of categories.
+Now that you’ve reduced and consolidated your Filters, you need to evaluate how they’re organized to ensure that they are easily identifiable and digestible to your users.
+Your Filter list should not consist of only an Event Types list that includes Filters from a range of categories.

 The bottom line is that they should be streamlined and their goal should be entirely clear to your users.

 Monitoring Filter Usage

-To put your filters to the test, these two statements should be true of all filters:
+To put your Filters to the test, these two statements should be true of all filters:

-- Consistently & recently used by admins/submitters
+- Consistently & recently used by Admins and Users

-- Consistently & recently browsed by users/visitors
+- Consistently & recently browsed by Users